NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 This is really important in France.

-People can get offended very quickly if you are not very polite.
+People can quickly take offense if you're not very polite.

-Whether it is in a shop, in a restaurant, in a café, at work with friends, people can get offended very quickly if you are not very polite with them and you do not put the forms.
+Whether you're in a shop, a restaurant, a cafe or at work with friends, people can quickly take offense if you're not very polite to them.

 Forms of politeness, formulas of politeness.